 Get the best of both worlds by opting for a larger, editorial-style bouquet (bespoke, cascade, or presentation style) for first-look photos + portraits and add a smaller bouquet (hand-tie or polished round) to carry down the aisle.
 This way you will have gorgeous, publication-worthy photos without worrying which way the bouquet is held as you walk down the aisle.

 Repurposing your Bouquet

 Our bridal bouquets feature the most premium and special blooms and we often have couples who want to showcase the arrangement after the ceremony.
-This is a great option for guests to get a close look at your beautiful flowers and give the blooms another area to shine.
+This is a great option for guests to get a close look at your beautiful wedding flowers and give the blooms another area to shine.